pritom169/KTR-UniBam/Lecture-3/README.md

   - Use header info to deliver received segments to correct Socket.

 - **Connectionless demultiplexing at UDP:**
-  - when creating datagram to send into UDP socket, must specify
+  - when creating a datagram to send into UDP socket, must specify
     - destination IP address
     - destination port number
   - When receiving host receives UDP segment: